Hornbill-Docs/esp-config/esp-config/customize/custom-buttons.md

 # Custom Buttons
-Custom Buttons can be added to the user interface on several entities, such as contact and company records to extend the available option and perform unique acctions on the entity.
+Custom Buttons can be added to the user interface on several entities, such as contact and company records, to extend the available options and perform unique actions on the entity.

 Custom buttons can be configured to allow one of three options.